dp119/pypractice/readme.md

 	print(multiplya(2, 3))

-#function to multiply a variable number of arguments
+#Function to multiply a variable number of arguments
 #In this example we are passing 4 numbers, which are (2, 3, 4, 5).
 #The ones within small brackets is a tuple in python.
 To pass tuple in function definition, use (*list)